AfricasVoices/D3-Dashboard/readme.md

-## Data Pipeline Dashboard
+## D3 & Firestore Barchart
-D3 Based dashboard for monitoring AVF data pipelines
+-A Simple D3 Barchart that updates in realtime with data from firestore